accredited icon

 You have an issue with a police record

-If information about you held on police records is found to be incorrect, inaccurate or incomplete, it will need to be fully investigated until the results of a police check can be confirmed.
+If information about you held on police records is found to be incorrect, inaccurate or incomplete, it will need to be fully investigated until the results of a Nationally Coordinated Criminal History Check can be confirmed.
 This can also cause a delay.

 Old (Or Wrong) Information